SKindij/SKRollo-app/README.md

 # soft-calc-shutters-gates
-calculating  sets for shutters and gates
+software for calculating the types and number of complete sets for protective shutters and sectional gates